Scoliosis: Bracing for Parents

 When you go to the doctor for a checkup, it's because your parents and your doctor want to see that you're growing just the way you should.
 Read all about what happens at the doctor's office.

-Marfan Syndrome Special Needs Factsheet for Educators
+Marfan Syndrome Factsheet (for Schools) for Parents

 What teachers should know about Marfan syndrome and how to help students with the condition succeed in school.

 Noonan syndrome is a condition that some babies are born with.
 It causes changes in the face and chest, and usually includes heart problems.

 Neurofibromatosis type 1 (NF1) is a genetic condition that causes benign tumors in and under the skin, often with bone, hormone, and other problems.
 Learn more about how it's diagnosed and treated.

 Costello syndrome is a very rare disorder that affects multiple organ systems.
 It causes causes problems that affect a child's heart, muscles, bones, skin, brain, and spinal cord.

 Teacher's Guide: Obesity (Grades 6 to 8) for Educators

 The activities in this Teacher's Guide will help your students learn more about how to be fit and healthy.